-A popular reason many don't feed raw is because of the concern about the bacteria in raw food.
+A popular reason many owners don't feed raw is because of the concern about the bacteria in raw food.
 However, dogs have a shorter digestive tract and higher levels of acidity in their digestive system.
 Therefore, they can tolerate a higher level of bacteria than us humans.

 When a dog is fed a species-appropriate diet, their immune system is optimally strong and their digestive system is functioning properly.
 The acidity level in their stomachs is also very high on a raw diet, which makes it an undesirable environment for bacteria to survive.
 Remember, raw meat is what nature intended dogs to eat.
-Quality raw meats are not just perfectly safe for dogs, they are the best dog food for your dog!
+Quality raw meats are not just perfectly safe for dogs, they are the best food for your dog!

 What Are The Health Benefits Of A Raw Diet?